Iran–Saudi Arabia relations: 2015 "Saudileaks"

 In late May 2015, Yemeni hacking group Yemen Cyber Army launched a cyber attack on Saudi Arabia's Foreign, Interior and Defense Ministries' website to gain a portion of classified information and top secret documents.
 The documents were related to the Saudi agenda in Iran.
 The documents were later listed on WikiLeaks.
 The agenda included propaganda to stir chaotic unrest in Iran with the help of opposition forces, social media, newspapers, magazines and websites, in order to pave the way for changing the Iranian political system.

 Furthermore, a Saudi diplomat planned to use the Persian and Arabic-language media, also the Arab-speaking citizens of Southern and Western Iran for provoking mass protests in that region.

 2015 Hajj stampede

 The 2015 Hajj stampede escalated tensions between Saudi Arabia and Iran due to the deaths of Iranian pilgrims in the stampede.
 Iranian leaders accused Saudi authorities of being responsible for the disaster.
 A Saudi Prince, Dr. Khalid bin Abdullah bin Fahd bin Farhan Al Saud tweeted that : "Under the threat of the enemy Zoroastrians — historically – to the Kingdom – it is time to think – seriously – to ban Iranians from coming to Mecca to preserve the safety of the pilgrims".

+On 18 May 2025, it was reported that for the first time in a decade, Saudi Arabia will resume Hajj flights with Iran.